 Sorry, Rivers Cuomo ‘06.
 This one needs no explanation.

-—If you, a straight white male, consider any of these artists a defining personality trait, please do not contact incoming Blog exec Sofia Andrade at email@example.com or follow her on Twitter at @SofiaAndrade__.
+—If you, a straight male, consider any of these artists a defining personality trait, please do not contact incoming culture exec Sofia Andrade at firstname.lastname@example.org.

 Want to keep up with breaking news?
 Subscribe to our email newsletter.